GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

     valid_split_percent = 0.1
     w, h = 218, 178   # the width and the hight of original images before resizing momentum = 0.5
+    W = 1.3 # the weight of regression loss
     set_seeds(42)
     imagenet_mean = [0.485, 0.456, 0.406]  # mean of the ImageNet dataset for normalizing
     imagenet_std = [0.229, 0.224, 0.225]  # std of the ImageNet dataset for normalizing